jamesrynn/simple_SQL_sample_example/README.md

 ### Acknowledgements
-Thanks to Pul Russell (https://github.com/pt-russell) for the initialisation code, questions and general advice.
+Thanks to [Paul Russell](https://github.com/pt-russell "Paul Russell Github") for the initialisation code, questions and general advice.